About Me – Childhood

-When I met my husband, artist and teacher, Tom McLaughlin, we were blessed to view our marriage as an extension of Christ’s love in our lives.
-With joy we welcomed three children into our little family and how we still treasure those gifts from God above!
+When I met my husband, artist, and teacher, Tom McLaughlin, we were blessed to view our marriage as an extension of Christ’s love in our lives.
+With joy, we welcomed three children into our little family, and how we still treasure those gifts from God above!

 From an early age, I always wanted to be a teacher.
 I graduated from Eastern University in St. Davids, PA with a dual major in Elementary and Special Education.
 I earned my Masters Degree as a Reading Specialist from Temple University in Philadelphia.
 These degrees and multiple certifications were put to good use.
 Over the years, my teaching career included these positions: teacher in regular elementary education (K,1,3,4,5), special education (K-5), reading specialist (K-5), at-risk program facilitator (K-5), Inclusion facilitator (K-8), homebound instructor (middle school), tutor (all ages, all subjects, you name it!), not to mention Sunday School teacher and VBS teacher at church.
-For me, there is no joy greater than seeing a student learn something new and be filled with desire to learn something new again tomorrow!
+For me, there is no joy greater than seeing a student learn something new and be filled with the desire to learn something new again tomorrow!

 However, this dream-come-true career took a turn for the worse when my lifelong health issues overshadowed everything.
 At age 50, while I had many wonderful years of teaching under my belt and many more still to come, my ongoing back problems became completely debilitating.
 I had gone through back surgery some years prior, but suddenly, despite medication and treatments, I could no longer sit, I could no longer drive, I could no longer carry a teacher’s manual, I could no longer bend over student desks, I could no longer get through the day without pain searing through my entire back.
 Though it was crushing to my spirit, the truth was, I could no longer teach.
 And so, I took an unwanted, unexpected, unplanned early retirement.

-To give up my hard fought, hard won, beloved teaching job was heartbreaking for me.
+To give up my hard-fought, hard-won, beloved teaching job was heartbreaking for me.
 I was shaken to the core.
 In addition, I had no idea where my physical condition was going to leave me, as the intense levels of chronic pain multiplied the despair I felt.
-Though I was supported and loved by my husband, children, church and extended family, to me the future appeared dim indeed.
+Though I was supported and loved by my husband, children, church, and extended family, to me the future appeared dim indeed.
 Praise God, after many months of ongoing treatment and lifestyle changes, my pain, though still chronic, was at a less debilitating level.
 However, with the physical limitations still a requirement for my adapted lifestyle, teaching was out of the question.

 Being a teacher was how I viewed myself, the role I had always longed for and cherished.
 Now that was gone.
 I grappled with my faith and my feelings.
 Each day a wrestling match in my soul.
 God, what are you doing?
 Why have you allowed this?
 You are the Creator.
 You can do anything.
 Why won’t you heal me?
 As the days trudged by, the cries and sighs I poured out to God seemed empty and at times there were only tears, no words.
-So I began to read my Bible for hours at a time, collecting verses that filled my mind with hope, recharged my soul and refocused my eyes on Jesus.
+So I began to read my Bible for hours at a time, collecting verses that filled my mind with hope, recharged my soul, and refocused my eyes on Jesus.
 Very, very slowly, the Bible verses became so intricately interwoven into my thinking and my words that the Bible itself became my prayer.

-My Book Available on Amazon – In Dark of Night When Words Fail Voice of Jesus Pray For Me
+Available on Amazon – In Dark of Night When Words Fail Voice of Jesus Pray For Me

-The devotionals, prayers and poems I have written on this blog are the result of ongoing daily Bible reading, prayer, singing to the Lord and inviting the infusion of the Holy Spirit into every syllable, space and utterance.
-I pray that these words will help you to see, know and love Jesus more.
-I am convinced He can provide you with the comfort, faith, hope and strength that He gave to me, even if you are facing the darkest of times.
+The devotionals, prayers, and poems I have written on this blog are the result of ongoing daily Bible reading, prayer, singing to the Lord, and inviting the infusion of the Holy Spirit into every syllable, space, and utterance.
+I pray that these words will help you to see, know, and love Jesus more.
+I am convinced He can provide you with the comfort, faith, hope, and strength that He gave to me, even if you are facing the darkest of times.
 Join me in a feast of eternal proportions!
 Follow me here and together we will taste and see that the Lord is good!
 Psalm 34:8

 I would like to extend my heartfelt appreciation to:

-Christian Speaker and Author Julie Dibble, who gently and repeatedly invited me to start a blog.
+Christian Speaker and Author Julie Dibble, gently and repeatedly invited me to start a blog.
 Julie has a powerful blog herself, Julie Dibble as well as a poetry blog Faith Hope and Poetry which will stir the fires of your faith.

-Christian author and dear friend, Dr. Louima Lilite, of Oklahoma Baptist Universtiy, provided Godly encouragement and graciously wrote the foreword of my book capturing the essence of my work.
+Christian author and dear friend, Dr. Louima Lilite, of Oklahoma Baptist University, provided Godly encouragement and graciously wrote the foreword of my book capturing the essence of my work.
 Dr. Lilite has published two books titled, Weeding Impatience and When Music Meets Faith.
 In addition to his work at the university and writing, Dr. Lilite hosts a Christian teaching blog, Choose Freedom.
 To purchase his books on Amazon click here: Weeding Impatience and When Music Meets Faith.

-Ministers Donald and Precious Graham of Promise and Destiny Ministries, provided wise publishing counsel.
+Ministers Donald and Precious Graham of Promise and Destiny Ministries provided wise publishing counsel.
 Follow this link to read Minister Donald E. Graham, Jr.’s blog.
-They have published inspiring books, along with preaching, teaching and leading seminars on many Christian life and growth topics.
-Their book titles include: Loving Her Means Loving Him, Navigating Your Seasons of Change and The 4 P’s of Marriage.
+They have published inspiring books, along with preaching, teaching, and leading seminars on many Christian life and growth topics.
+Their book titles include: Loving Her Means Loving Him, Navigating Your Seasons of Change, and The 4 P’s of Marriage.
 Click here to purchase their books or to receive a blessing from their teaching videos and other life-giving ministries: Promise and Destiny Ministries.